TaxFoundation/worldwide-corporate-tax-rates/source_documentation.md

 * **FRO - Faroe Islands:** Corporate income tax rate of 18 percent, see Faroeislands.fo, "Invest in the Faroe Islands," https://www.faroeislands.fo/economy-business/invest/.

-* **FSM - Micronesia (Federated States of):** A progressive corporate income tax with top rate of 30% was introduced as of 2020 (there was a flat 21% rate between 2011 and 2019), see Bloomberg Tax, "Country Guides - Micronesia," https://www.bloomberglaw.com/product/tax/document/25902500392.
+* **FSM - Micronesia (Federated States of):** A progressive corporate income tax with a top rate of 30% was introduced as of 2020 (there was a flat 21% rate between 2011 and 2019), see Bloomberg Tax, "Country Guides - Micronesia," https://www.bloomberglaw.com/product/tax/document/25902500392.
 In addition, there is a gross receipts tax, see Division of Customs and Tax Administration, "Federated States of Micronesia Tax Information," Department of Finance and Administration, http://www.dofa.gov.fm/wp-content/uploads/2019/06/CTA-BOOKLET.pdf.

 * **GIN - Guinea:** Corporate income tax rate of 35 percent, see Bloomberg Tax, "Country Guides - Guinea," https://www.bloomberglaw.com/product/tax/document/26537016872.